prithvikin/video-games-with-R/README.md

 Due to compatibility issues between GitHub and Plotly, all interactive graphs are hosted externally on [at the project's page on RPubs.com](https://rpubs.com/prithvikin/video-games-with-R-InteractiveGraphs).

 ## Overview
 This project answers specific research questions with a public Video Game data set.
-Research questions are answered using data visualization and statistical analysis techniques availible in R.
+Research questions are answered using data visualization and statistical analysis techniques available in R.

 **Major Questions:**
 1. What years saw the greatest amount of game releases?